-In this Annual Information Form, unless the context otherwise requires, the term "Corporation" refers to TVA Group Inc., and the term "TVA" refers to the Corporation and its subsidiaries.
-Unless otherwise indicated, the information presented in this Annual Information Form is given as at December 31, 2012.
+In this Annual Information Form, unless the context otherwise requires, the terms "Corporation" and "TVA" refer to TVA Group Inc. and its subsidiaries and divisions.
+Unless otherwise indicated, the information presented in this Annual Information Form is given as at December 31, 2013.
 All dollar amounts appearing in this Annual Information Form are in Canadian dollars, except if another currency is specifically mentioned.
 In addition, the table below lists a number of defined terms that are used throughout this Annual Information Form to refer to various corporations within the TVA group or affiliates.

 Entity Defined term

+Les Publications Charron & Cie inc. "Publications Charron"

 Quebecor Inc. "Quebecor"

 Quebecor Media Inc. "Quebecor Media"

+TVA Boutiques inc. "TVA Boutiques"

 TVA Publications Inc. "TVA Publications"